loewydesign/wordpress-layout-builder/README.md

 # WordPress Layout Builder

 **WIP!
-Feel free to experiment, but don't expect it to be 100% until we make our first release!**
+Feel free to experiment, but don't expect it to be at 100%!
+It is very likely that there are various bugs, glitches, and potentially even security holes.**

 ## Overview

 Integration of Layout Builder into WordPress in the form of a plugin.
+Layout Builder simplifies the placement of elements into sophisticated grids.

 ## Installation